microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions_reference.md

 ### Microsoft accounts and work or school accounts

 Not all permissions are valid for both Microsoft accounts and work or school accounts.
-You can check **Remarks** for each permission group to determine whether a specific permission is valid for Microsoft accounts, work or school accounts, or both.
+You can check the **Microsoft Account Supported** column for each permission group to determine whether a specific permission is valid for Microsoft accounts, work or school accounts, or both.

 ### User and group search limitations for guest users in organizations